BuvinJT/distbuilder/docs/HighLevel.md

-if you need to build an installable distribution which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another language with some other compiler), or if you have more comprehensive needs such as producing multiple Python dervived binaries or installable "packages" bundled together.
+if you need to build an installable distribution which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another language with some other compiler), or if you have more comprehensive needs such as producing multiple Python derived binaries or installable "packages" bundled together.

 Constructor: